Financial Data

 (¥ billion)

-In the three months ended June 30, 2025, the outlook for the global economy grew increasingly opaque due to the impacts of the trade policies of the United States.
+In the six months ended September 30, 2025, the outlook for the global economy remained opaque due to the impacts of the trade policies of the United States.
 However, capital investment in the power, manufacturing, and data center sectors remained firm due to green transformation investments aimed at decarbonization and rising energy demand accompanying the spread of generative AI and digital technologies.
-In addition, recovery was seen with regard to machine tool-related demand, but demand associated with electrified vehicles varied by region.
+In addition, a modest recovery was seen with regard to machine tool-related demand while demand associated with electrified vehicles continued to plateau.

-In this environment, Fuji Electric moved forward with initiatives to expand its plant and system operations in response to growing demand for reliable energy supplies as well as rising needs for energy saving and electrification in steel and other material industries.
-In addition, enhancements to profitability were pursued through digital technology-powered productivity improvements at production sites.
-The Company also began augmenting production capacity of switchgears and controlgears, power panel, transformers and switchgears to respond to robust demand.
+In this environment, Fuji Electric moved forward with initiatives to expand its plant and system operations in response to growing energy demand as well as rising needs for energy saving and electrification in steel and other material industries.
+In addition, enhancements to earnings power were pursued through digital technology-powered productivity improvements at production sites.
+The Company also continued augmenting production capacity of controlgears, power panels, transformers and switchgears to respond to robust demand.
 Furthermore, a plan was enacted for conducting capital investment in relation to SiC power semiconductors based on demand fluctuations in order to accommodate future market growth.

 Net Sales

-Increases were seen in the sales of the plant, system, and other operations, resulting in consolidated net sales in the three months ended June 30, 2025 rising ¥11.5 billion, or 5%, year on year, to a new record high of ¥247.9 billion.
+Increases were seen in the sales of the plant, system, and other operations of the Energy and Industry segments, resulting in consolidated net sales in the six months ended September 30, 2025 rising ¥45.8 billion, or 9%, year on year, to a new record high of ¥543.2 billion.

 Operating Income, Ordinary Income and Profit Attributable to Owners of Parent